-- (a) Bids shall be considered as invalid and shall be endorsed and recorded as such (in the bid opening register) by the responsible employee who opened the bid, in the following instances; - (i) Where the bid document has not been signed - (ii) Where the bid form is signed, but the name of the bidder is not stated, or is Impossible to read; - (iii) Where an original and valid tax clearance certificate is not submitted with the bid document on the closing date and time of the bid unless service provider has previously submitted a valid tax clearance certificate for the current year and section 29(5)(a)(i)of the Municipal Supply Regulations 2005 and section 14 of Preference Procurement Regulations 2011 have been taken into consideration. - (iv) Where a copy of the company registration certificate is not submitted with the bid on the closing date and time of the bid. (except for sole traders and partnerships) - (v) Where there is no proof that municipal rates and taxes are not in arrears; - (vi) Where there is no proof that the bidder is leasing / sub leasing a property and the lease / sub - lease agreement is not submitted with the bid document on the closing date and time of the bid - (vii) Where original certified Identities of all the directors is not submitted with the bid on the closing time and date of the bid
+- (a) Bids shall be considered as invalid and shall be endorsed and recorded as such (in the bid opening register) by the responsible employee who opened the bid, in the following instances; - (i) Where the bid document has not been signed - (ii) Where the bid form is signed, but the name of the bidder is not stated, or is Impossible to read; - (iii) Where an original and valid tax clearance certificate is not submitted with the bid document on the closing date and time of the bid. - (iv) Where a copy of the company registration certificate is not submitted with the bid on the closing date and time of the bid. (except for sole traders and partnerships) - (v) Where there is no proof that municipal rates and taxes are not in arrears;

+- (vi) Where there is no proof that the bidder is leasing / sub leasing a property and the lease / sub lease agreement is not submitted with the bid document on the closing date and time of the bid - (vii) Where original certified Identities of all the directors is not submitted with the bid on the closing time and date of the bid